tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Incorrect DHE Share

-If the client has not provided an appropriate "key_share" extension (e.g., it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate
+If the client has not provided a sufficient "key_share" extension (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate